DrAdrianDC/Quantitative-Research/README.md

 # Quantitative Analytics

+This repository presents a collection of Quantitative Analysis, end-to-end Machine Learning, and Data Science projects centered on real-world applications in Finance.
 Each project demonstrates the practical use of Quantitative Analysis,  advanced Machine Learning techniques to address real-world financial challenges

 ## Overview